Queen's Park F.C.: Early domination (1868–1900)

 In the early days of England's FA Cup, Scottish clubs were often invited to compete.
 As a result, Queen's Park twice finished runners-up in this competition, in 1884, when they lost 2–1 to Blackburn Rovers and in 1885, when they lost 2–0, again to Blackburn Rovers.
 1886–87 was the last time that they entered the FA Cup competition.
+This remained the only instance of the same teams meeting in consecutive FA Cup finals until Manchester United and Manchester City met in both the 2023 and 2024 FA Cup finals.

 Afterwards, the domination in the competition that the club had enjoyed began to lessen as more teams strengthened.
 The trophy was reclaimed in 1890 with a replay win over Vale of Leven and the club's 10th and final success came in 1893 with a 2–1 win over Celtic at Ibrox.
 In the same year, professional football was acknowledged by the SFA.
-Three years previously, the Scottish Football League had been formed but Queen's declined to join, stressing their amateur principles Queen's Park joined the Scottish League in 1900 and took part in the 1900–01 season (being added directly to the top division rather than the lower division).
+Three years previously, the Scottish Football League had been formed but Queen's declined to join, stressing their amateur principles.
+Queen's Park joined the Scottish League in 1900 and took part in the 1900–01 season (being added directly to the top division rather than the lower division).

 Nevertheless, the Queen's players of the time were held in high regard throughout the country and some are still remembered today.
 Charles Campbell won eight Scottish Cup winners medals with Queen's and earned 13 Scotland caps.
 Wattie Arnott was a near ever-present in the successful teams of the 1880s.
 Robert Smyth McColl scored a remarkable number of goals for Queen's and soon moved on to Newcastle United and Rangers.
 In an unprecedented move, he returned to Queen's and scored six goals in his final match.
 Andrew Watson was the first black football player in Britain.
 He won three Scotland caps and starred in one of the club's earliest sides.
 J.A.H Catton, a notable sports editor, named Watson in his all-time Scotland team in 1926.